madiele/vod2pod-rss/README.md

 `cd vod2pod-rss`

-edit `docker-compose.yml` with your PORT, SECRET and CLIENT_ID for youtube and twitch if needed (in the file you will find also optional parameters like bitrate)
+edit `docker-compose.yml` with your SECRET and CLIENT_ID for youtube and twitch if needed (in the file you will find also optional parameters like bitrate).

+If you host other stuff on you machine you might want to change the host port from 80 to something else:

+es: to change the host port to 1234 edit `- "80:8080"` to `- "1234:8080"`

+to edit the file do

 `nano docker-compose.yml`